atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 - Could there be a better way to mark sites for extraction?
 - What would the best data structure be for these styles, what would encourage the fastest HOT path?
 I've chosen arrays as they don't take much bundle size vs. objects.
 - How can we de-duplicate style declarations in the same module?
-- Composition of style rules via object rest wouldn't be possible without further AST transformation, though perhaps this remains unsupported?
-Having only a single way to compose styles is reasonable IMO.
+- Composition of style rules via object rest wouldn't be possible without further AST transformation, however it should probably remain unsupported to be in line with the [technical design considerations](#technical-design-considerations).
+Having only a single way to compose styles is a good thing to strive for IMO.

 ### Keyframes

 Keyframes are a bit tricky as they can't easily lean on the same pattern the previous API leans on while still encouraging static compiled strings that can be easily extracted later in time, including module traversal intricacies.

 This is probably the weakest part of this RFC currently and would **love any thoughts of how best to handle them**!
+In it's current state I wouldn't accept it as it goes against the [technical design considerations](#technical-design-considerations).

 ```jsx
 import { css, keyframes } from '@compiled/react';